networknext/next/docs/run_your_own_client_and_server.md

 Manually create a VM in google cloud. n1-standard-2 type with Ubuntu 22.04 LTS is fine.

-Create the VM in the datacenter "us-central-1", or in Network Next datacenter names: "google.iowa.1".
+Create the VM in the datacenter in region "us-central1 (Iowa)" and zone "us-central1-a"

-On this VM, install premake5, then copy across the example source code, and build it:
+On this VM, install premake5, then copy across the example directory, and build it:

 ```console
 premake5 gmake
 make -j
 ```

 Set the datacenter with environment variables.
-This is how Network Next knows how to accelerate traffic to the correct location where your server is:
+This is how the Network Next backend knows how to accelerate traffic to your server:

 ```console
 export NEXT_DATACENTER=google.iowa.1